-No matter how digitally driven an organization may be, it is still human.
+No matter how digitally-driven an organization may be, it is still human.
 And for sustained and impactful transformation to happen people must change what they do in a sustained and impactful way.
-Two years ago, we designed the Human Centered Transformation Model™ to reflect this core belief.
+Two years ago, we designed the Human-Centered Transformation Model™ to reflect this core belief.

 Just like a human, all organizations have DNA – the coding that guides it, be that purpose, values, brand or strategy.
 It also has a Soul – these are the rituals, symbols and behaviors that reflect the beliefs of the organization.
 It has a Mind – which are the capabilities required to enable it to operate – such as talent and learning to ensure the organization has the skills and expertise to deliver on its goals.
-And it has a Body – and by this we mean the operating model and organization design that directs its operations – translating into processes, system and aspects of governance.
+And it has a Body – and by this, we mean the operating model and organization design that directs its operations – translating into processes, systems and aspects of governance.

 This thinking has helped a lot of our clients grasp that culture needs to be understood as a holistic ecosystem and successful transformation today requires leaders to think about every aspect of this ecosystem.

 2. Transformation can be daunting.
 Where should organizations start when it comes to cultural transformation and driving this change?